dalmo1991/superflexPy/doc/components.rst

 inlet of the downstream node.

-More generally, routing functions can be used for representing any type of delay between the units and the node, and between nodes.
+More generally, routing functions can be used for representing any type of delay between the units and the node, as well as delays between nodes.

-In the default implementation of the node in SuperflexPy, the two routing functions simply return their input (i.e. no delay is applied).
-The user can implement a different behavior following the example provided in the section :ref:`routing_node`.
+In the default implementation of a node in SuperflexPy, the two routing functions simply return their input (i.e. no delay is applied).
+The user can implement a different behavior, e.g., see section :ref:`routing_node`.

 .. _components_network: